This article...

 There are several types of Landing Pages, all of which are available in all customer accounts.

-- Form - A page that can collect and update new and existing subscriber data.
+- Form - A page that can collect data for new and existing contacts, and add/update that data in your account database.

-- Unsubscribe Form - A page that is exclusively intended to let subscribers unsubscribe from mailings.
-It includes an area for the unsubscribe email and can include a reason list.
+- Unsubscribe Form - A page that is exclusively intended to give your contacts a mechanism by which they can unsubscribe from your organization's mailings.
+You can include a field for the contact's email address and populate it with a "reason" list.

 Create a Landing Page